monyhar/monyhar/monyhar/docs/ozone_overview.md

 This platform provides support for the [X window system](https://www.x.org/).

-The support for X11 is being actively developed by Igalia and the chromium community and is intended to replace the current legacy X11 path.
+The support for X11 is being actively developed by Igalia and the monyhar community and is intended to replace the current legacy X11 path.

 You can try to compile and run it with the following configuration: